decss/item-parser/README.md

 # ItemParser

-ItemParser is a simple PHP class directed to transform records from csv to array and map additional data on it (like colors, sizes etc)
+ItemParser is a simple PHP class for parsing Products and other records with their parameters (like colors, sizes etc) from CSV, present results as array or display it as html table

 **See examples for description**